OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 |*labeled_reference_peptides*|false|
 |*retention_time_summarization_method (advanced)*|sum|

 The downstream analysis of the peptide ions with `MSstats` is performed in several steps.
 These steps are reflected by several KNIME R nodes, which consume the output of **MSstatsConverter**.
-The outline of the workflow is shown in Figure 19.
+The outline of the workflow is shown in <a href="#figure-19">Figure 19</a>.

 |![MSstats analysis using KNIME](../images/openms-user-tutorial/labelfree/MSstats.png)|
 |:--:|